influxdata/telegraf/plugins/inputs/gnmi/README.md

   ## sent.
 If no activity is seen the connection is closed.
   ## keepalive_timeout = "20s"

-  ## If true, client sends keepalive pings even with no active RPCs.
-If false,
-  ## when there are no active RPCs, Time and Timeout will be ignored and no
-  ## keepalive pings will be sent.
-  ## false by default in GRPC
-  # keepalive_permit_without_stream = false

   ## gRPC Maximum Message Size
   # max_msg_size = "4MB"